david-a-wheeler/flawfinder/README.md

 If you just want to *use* it, you can install flawfinder with Python's "pip" or with your system's package manager (flawfinder has packages for many systems).
-It also supports easy installation following usual "make install" source installation conventions.
+It also supports easy installation following usual `make install` source installation conventions.
 The file [INSTALL.txt](INSTALL.txt) has more detailed installation instructions.
 You don't HAVE to install it to run it, but it's easiest that way.